Huegoxaga/notes/python/django.md

 6. Add docs string comments to provide more info in the docs page.

 - If see `'AutoSchema' object has no attribute 'get_link' swagger` error, add `'DEFAULT_SCHEMA_CLASS': 'rest_framework.schemas.coreapi.AutoSchema',` in the `settings.py`.

+### GeoDjango

+- It provide data model and function for GIS supported database.
+  - `PostgreSQL` uses `PostGIS` extenstion.
+- It is included in the Django package.
+- `QGIS` is a GIS app that helps install all the required database drivers.
+  - `PostgreSQL` requires `GDAL`, `GEOS`, and `PROJ.4`.

+#### Setup

+- Install drivers
+  - `PostgreSQL` requires `GDAL`, `GEOS`, and `PROJ.4`.
+    - For Mac:
+      - run `brew install gdal`
+      - run `brew install geos`
+      - run `brew install proj`
+- Install PostGIS extension
+  - If installing locally, click the PostGIS extension in the slack builder wizards.
+  - If using AWS RDS, skip this step and enable the exstension directly.
+- Add extension to the database, in PGAdmin select the database, right click extension, then add.
+  - or run SQL `CREATE EXTENSION postgis`.
+- Download and Install QGIS from its [official website](https://qgis.org/en/site/forusers/download.html)
+- Set database engine in `setting.py`.
+  - Use `django.contrib.gis.db.backends.postgis` for `PostgreSQL`.
+- Add `django.contrib.gis` to `INSTALLED_APPS` in `setting.py`